Total TimePrep: 20 min. Cook: 3-1/2 hours

 - 2 tablespoons cornstarch

-- In a large nonstick skillet coated with cooking spray, brown beef on both sides.
+- In a large nonstick skillet, brown beef on both sides.
 Place onion and green pepper in a 3-qt. slow cooker.
 Top with beef.
-Combine the broth, Worcestershire sauce, dill, thyme, pepper and pepper flakes; pour over beef.
-Cover and cook on high for 3-4 hours or until meat reaches desired doneness and vegetables are crisp-tender.
+Combine broth, Worcestershire sauce, dill, thyme, pepper and pepper flakes; pour over beef.
+Cover and cook on high until meat reaches desired doneness and vegetables are crisp-tender, 3-4 hours.

 - Remove beef and keep warm.
 Combine cornstarch and water until smooth; gradually stir into cooking juices.
-Cover and cook on high for 30 minutes or until slightly thickened.
+Cover and cook on high until slightly thickened, about 30 minutes.
 Return beef to the slow cooker; heat through.
-Yield: 6 servings.

 If you are looking for a comforting delicious slow-cooked recipe, this is it!
 It was delicious served with mashed potatoes.
 Next time I will serve is all over thick slices of bread.

 I agree with the other reviewers about the lack of flavor.
 That was the only reason that I rated it three stars.
 That being said, I loved how easy it was to make and it made a really simple meal to throw together.
 Plus, the meat was nice and tender.
 Will probably not make this again but it was a nice change of pace for one night.

 made this is my pressure cooker turned out great